|

 - E.g., "John and Charles are brothers" cannot be broken down without a change in the meaning of the statement.

-Note the change in meaning from "John and Charles are
+Note the change in meaning with "John is a brother" and

 "Charles is a brother."

-- On the other hand, "John and Charles work diligently" can be broken down without a change in meaning:
+- Whereas, "John and Charles work diligently" can be broken down without a change in meaning:

 "John works diligently."
 "Charles works diligently."
 (It is assumed